FerretDB/FerretDB/docs/auth.md

 ## Add support for separate connection pools for each user

 *We will try to not store the username and password*.
-We should try to use PostreSQL's authentication mechanism.
+We should try to use PostgreSQL's authentication mechanism.

 When a client connects with credentials specified in the connection string (username and password), authentication message would be sent to the server (`saslStart`).
 In order to create a new connection pool, we should use the username from the authentication message.